FlowerStake/phala_tools/check_gas_account/README.md

-# check_gas_account
+# check_gas_account.sh

-Script to check if GAS account balance used to pay miner transactions is decreasing over time.
+Shell script to check if GAS account balance used to pay miner transactions is decreasing over time.

 If GAS account balance is not decreasing might means there is any issue.